Home / Kitchen Remodeling / Highland Park, CA

 Fixtures and hardware popular in Highland Park

-We source from trusted brands and help you select finishes — matte black, brushed brass, polished nickel, and satin chrome are the most popular in Highland Park right now.
-Consistent hardware throughout creates a cohesive, designed look that matches the rest of the Highland Park home.
+We buy from brands we trust and walk you through the finish choices, with matte black, brushed brass, polished nickel, and satin chrome topping the list in Highland Park these days.
+Carrying one hardware finish through the kitchen gives it a pulled-together, designed feel that ties back to the rest of the Highland Park home.

 Tile and stone for Highland Park bathrooms and kitchens

-Porcelain, ceramic, natural stone slab, and mosaic — we work with every format and material on our Highland Park projects.
-For Highland Park bathrooms specifically, we typically specify premium porcelain for high-traffic floors and natural stone slabs for feature walls and shower surrounds.
+Porcelain, ceramic, natural stone slab, and mosaic are all fair game on our Highland Park kitchens, and we handle every format and material.
+In Highland Park bathrooms tied to a kitchen project, we usually call for premium porcelain underfoot in busy spots and natural stone slabs on feature walls and shower surrounds.

 Kitchen Remodeling Design Trends We’re Seeing in 2026

-Statement lighting — Sculptural pendants and linear chandeliers over islands are replacing rows of recessed cans as the focal point on Highland Park projects.
-Brass, unlacquered bronze, and matte black finishes dominate Highland Park fixture selections.
+Lighting as a centerpiece is the move now.
+Sculptural pendants and long linear chandeliers over the island are pushing out rows of recessed cans as the eye-catcher on Highland Park kitchens, and brass, unlacquered bronze, and matte black are the finishes that lead Highland Park fixture picks.

-Smart home integration — Touchless faucets, built-in charging stations, under-cabinet outlets with USB-C, induction cooktops, and full home automation are now standard requests on Highland Park projects rather than luxury add-ons.
+Connected kitchens are the norm now, not a splurge.
+Touchless faucets, built-in charging spots, under-cabinet outlets with USB-C, induction cooktops, and full home automation come up as standard asks on Highland Park kitchens rather than luxury extras.

-Biophilic design — Natural stone, live plants, large windows, and organic shapes are replacing the hard-edged industrial aesthetic that dominated the 2010s.
-This shift is especially strong in Highland Park where indoor-outdoor living is part of the lifestyle.
+Nature-inspired design is on the rise.
+Natural stone, living plants, big windows, and soft organic shapes are taking over from the hard, industrial look that ruled the 2010s.
+That pull is especially strong in Highland Park, where living across indoor and outdoor space is just part of how people here live.

 Kitchen Remodeling Cost Breakdown in Highland Park

-Builder-grade finishes, stock cabinetry, standard fixtures — sometimes used on Highland Park rental property work.
-Ideal for Highland Park rental units and value-driven projects.
+Builder-grade finishes, stock cabinets, and standard fixtures are what we sometimes use on Highland Park rental kitchens.
+This tier fits Highland Park rental units and projects where stretching the budget matters most.

 Semi-custom cabinetry, stone counters, mid-tier fixtures and tile.
 The most common kitchen remodeling tier for Highland Park homeowners.

-Fully custom cabinetry, premium stone, high-end appliances, designer fixtures — the spec we typically deliver in Highland Park.
-Expected spec in premium Highland Park-area homes.
+Fully custom cabinetry, premium stone, high-end appliances, and designer fixtures make up the spec we usually deliver in Highland Park.
+This is the level people expect in premium Highland Park-area homes.

-On Highland Park projects we provide fully transparent line-item estimates so you know exactly where every dollar goes.
-No allowances, no TBD line items — just a clear breakdown of labor, materials, permits, and design.
+Every Highland Park kitchen comes with a fully open line-item estimate, so you can see exactly where each dollar lands.
+There are no allowances and no TBD placeholders, just a plain breakdown of labor, materials, permits, and design.

 Common Kitchen Remodeling Mistakes Highland Park Homeowners Make